miltonvelillac/magaya-test/README.md

 locations -> search page -> the user can add a location name in the input and hits the button or press the enter key, then the UI will call 2 APIs
 1. https://rickandmortyapi.com/api/location/?location=C-137 C-137 is a location name example
 2. The UI gets all the characters Ids
-3. Then it calls the API https://rickandmortyapi.com/api/character/ids, the number of the ids depend of selected items per page, it means, the Items per page are 10 the UI will call the API with 10 ids
+3. Then it calls the API https://rickandmortyapi.com/api/character/ids, the number of the ids depend of selected items per page, it means, if the Items per page are 10 the UI will call the API with 10 ids
-4. When the user navigates throght the pagination the UI will call the API to get and store the characters
+4. When the user navigates through the pagination theN I will call the API to get and store the characters
-5. NOTE: If the UI checks that a character id already exists in the store it won't be include in the API call because it's not neccesary to request to the backend agan for the existing data due to this is data that not change frequently
+5. NOTE: If the UI checks that a character ID already exists in the store, it will not be included in the API call because there is no need to request existing data from the backend again since this data does not change frequently
-6. If the user hits on of the character rows the UI will redirect to the characters page (in this case the UI won't call the API to get the character data again because it already exist, but if the user reload the page the UI will call the API to get the character data)
+6. If the user hits on of the character rows the UI will redirect the user to the character page (in this case the UI won't call the API to get the character data again because it already exists, but if the user reload the page, the UI will call the API to get the character data)

-dimensions -> search page -> the flow is the same as location the only change is that the user search by a dimension name
+dimensions -> search page -> The flow is the same as location, the only change is that the user searches by a dimension name.

-episodes -> search page -> the flow is pretty much the same as location the only changes are that the user search by an episode name and the UI won't call the location api insead will call the episode API https://rickandmortyapi.com/api/episode?name=Pilo, the rest of the flow is the same.
+episodes -> search page ->The flow is pretty much the same as location, the only changes are that the user searches by episode name and the UI won't call the location API, instead it will call the episode API https://rickandmortyapi.com/api/episode?name=Pilo, the rest of the flow is the same.

 character -> detail page ->